BasileiosKal/blind-bbs-signatures/draft-bbs-blind-signatures.md

 3. message_scalars.append(messages_to_scalars(messages, api_id))

 4. generators = create_generators(L + M + 2, api_id)
 5. res = BBS.CoreVerify(PK, signature, generators, header, messages,
                                                                  api_id)
 6. return res
 ```

 ### Proof Generation

 This operation creates a BBS proof, which is a zero-knowledge, proof-of-knowledge, of a BBS signature, while optionally disclosing any subset of the signed messages.
-Note that in contrast to the `ProofGen` operation of [@!I-D.irtf-cfrg-bbs-signatures-03] (see [Section 3.5.3](https://identity.foundation/bbs-signature/draft-irtf-cfrg-bbs-signatures.html#name-proof-generation-proofgen)), the `ProofGen` operation defined in this section accepts 2 different lists of messages and disclosed indexes, one for the messages known to the Signer (`messages`) and teh corresponding disclosed indexes (`disclosed_indexes`) and one for the messages committed by the Prover (`committed_messages`) and the corresponding disclosed indexes (`disclosed_commitment_indexes`).
+Note that in contrast to the `ProofGen` operation of [@!I-D.irtf-cfrg-bbs-signatures] (see [Section 3.5.3](https://identity.foundation/bbs-signature/draft-irtf-cfrg-bbs-signatures.html#name-proof-generation-proofgen)), the `ProofGen` operation defined in this section accepts 2 different lists of messages and disclosed indexes, one for the messages known to the Signer (`messages`) and teh corresponding disclosed indexes (`disclosed_indexes`) and one for the messages committed by the Prover (`committed_messages`) and the corresponding disclosed indexes (`disclosed_commitment_indexes`).

 To Verify a proof however, the Verifier expects only one list of messages and one list of disclosed indexes (see (#proof-verification)).
 This is done to not reveal to the proof Verifier which of the disclosed messages where committed by the Prover and which are known to the Verifier.
 See (#present-and-verify-a-bbs-proof) on how the Prover should combine the disclosed messages and the disclosed indexes in order to present them to the Verifier.